-NASA SLS Artemis II Launch
+NASA Artemis II Moon Launch

 We have a Whats App community that we highly recommend you join, with channels for announcements, insider launch updates, discussion, questions and more!
 We also use it for early tickets, special community events and more!
 You can also follow our Twitter, Instagram and Facebook for announcements and updates.
 Thanks!

-NASA SLS Artemis II Launch Boat Viewing
+NASA Artemis II Launch Viewing

-Launch Date: No Earlier Than Thursday, February 5 at 8:09 PM EST (01:09 UTC February 6)
+Launch Date: No Earlier Than Wednesday April 1 at 6:24 PM EDT

 - Watch the SLS rocket, the world's most powerful, launch for the first time with crew